 You should make sure that all your toilets do not run constantly.
 If toilets run too much, they will send water into the tank that could cause it to overfill, leak, or crack.
 You should have a plumber service these toilets, and you can turn them back on when you are ready.

-You should only use thin toilet paper in all your bathrooms.
+The only thing your toilet is meant to handle is human waste.
+Even if you are flushing toilet papers in your toilet.
+Make sure to only use thin toilet paper in all your bathrooms.
 You do not want the tank to fill up too much, and you do not want the tank to start to expand because you have not managed it properly.
-You should also consider how much you flush down the toilet that does not belong in the septic tank.
+You should also consider how much you flush down the toilet that does not belong in the septic tank or grind it in the garbage disposal.
 Many families will flush paper towels and other products down the toilet when they should be thrown in the trash.

 It is common to see signs in homes and bathrooms letting people know that they should only use the toilet paper provided.
 This is very important because you do not want the people who visit your house to flush things that do not belong.
 You also want to avoid clogged toilets because the pressure of unclogging a toilet could cause damage to the septic tank.